ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 - **Key calendar events** - Are there any key events throughout the year that if negatively impacted would cost the organisation?
 If so how could these be negatively affected by security incidents?
 - **Information Security Domains** - Similar to Gap Analyses and Maturity Models described above, it's recommended to measure the org's exposure to risk against a list of common InfoSec domains.
 The [Secure Controls Framework](https://www.securecontrolsframework.com/scf-domains "Secure Controls Framework") has a great list of domains to get started with.

-These are just three of many perspectives you could use ot help you identify your organisations most critical assets, events and how they may be exposed to InfoSec risks.
+These are just three of many perspectives you could use to help you identify your organisations most critical assets, events and how they may be exposed to InfoSec risks.

 Using perspectives like those above can give you a basic strategic skeleton, which you can then build upon through more data and context.

 ## Conclusion
 If implemented and embedded correctly, Risk Management can save time, improve consistency, help to prioritise work and can foster accountability in your organisation.

-While a bit of work to get going, it is worth while investing in these methods.
+While a bit of work to get going, it is worthwhile investing in these methods.

 However, if risk analysis is completed and registers are populated, but their results don't inform an organisation's strategic decision making, it's not going to be much use to you or anyone else.